Early Childhood Development Micro-Entrepreneurs’ Financial

 Tracking Effect of Acquiring m-kopa on Energy and Financial Situation: 2016-2017

-Country: Uganda Sample size: 625 respondents Duration: 12 months
+Sample size: 625 respondents

 Research Description: L-IFT’s financial diaries measured changes in respondents’ situation due to an M-KOPA solar system.
 The measurement was in detail (before and after) and measured what m-kopa’s effect was, when it started to take effect, showing for instance whether the effects developed gradually or happened suddenly.
 Read More>>